top of page

 About Me.

 I grew up in eastern Kentucky and felt from a young age that my calling was for helping others.
 I have always been sensitive and empathic.
 I do my best to remain my authentic self in all spaces and I encourage others to do the same.
 Throughout my life, I felt driven to pursue experiences that broadened my worldview and more deeply inform me about what life is like for all peoples.
-As a psychologist, I sought out training and positions that allowed me to learn and develop expertise with a wide range of mental health concerns and cultural contexts that influence a person's mental wellness.
+As a psychologist, I have sought out training and positions that have allowed me to learn and appreciate how diverse cultural contexts influence a person's mental wellness.
+These diverse training environments have also enabled me to develop expertise with a wide range of mental health concerns.

 In addition, I have extensive training in psychological and neuropsychological assessment, including 4 years on an NIH funded Alzheimer's research study at Sanders Brown Center on Aging within the University of Kentucky College of Medicine.
 I also completed neuropsychological training that focused on providing testing services to rural areas.